Excoriate/terraform-registry-aws-rds/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ⭐ Feature Request
+name: Feature request
-about: Propose a great feature for gitbuster CLI.
+about: Suggest an idea for this project.
-title: "[Feature Title]"
+title: ""
-labels: "enhancement"
+labels: "feature"
+assignees: "Excoriate"
 ---

-## 🌟 Feature Description
+## Describe the Feature
+A clear and concise description of what the bug is.

+## Expected Behavior
-Provide a clear and concise description of the feature you want to suggest.
+A clear and concise description of what you expected to happen.
-For example: "I'd love for the `gitbuster provision` command to support batch resource provisioning."

-## 🚀 What's the Benefit?
-Describe the benefit of implementing the feature from the user's perspective.
-For example: "This feature would speed up the infrastructure setup process by provisioning multiple resources in one command."
+## Use Case
+Is your feature request related to a problem/challenge you are trying to solve?
+Please provide some additional context of why this feature or capability will be valuable.

-## 🛠️ Proposed Solution
+## Describe Ideal Solution
-Propose a solution if you have one in mind.
-If not, just leave this section blank.
-For example: "The `gitbuster provision` command could accept a JSON file containing an array of resources to provision."
+A clear and concise description of what you want to happen.
+If you don't know, that's okay.

-## 💡 Possible Alternatives
+## Alternatives Considered
-If applicable, describe any alternative solutions or features you've considered.
+Explain what alternative solutions or features you've considered.

-## 🗺️ Example Scenario
-Describe an example where your proposed feature would be beneficial.
-For example: "If I want to create 10 S3 buckets, instead of running the `gitbuster provision` command 10 times, I could define all 10 in a JSON file and run the command once."

-## 📚 Any Relevant Documentation?
-Add any relevant documents or links that will help us understand the feature request better.

-## 🌞 Anything else you would like to add?
+## Additional Context
-Add any other context or screenshots about the feature request here!
+Add any other context or screenshots about the feature request here.